 - Advice on when and how to let players go beyond playing PCs to steer plots and world-building

-- Related to the above: An overview of GURPS in-game mechanisms for letting players make or influence plot decisions (impulse buys, advantages like Serendipity and Gizmos, etc.)
+- Related to the above: An overview of GURPS in-game mechanisms for letting players impinge on the GM’s role to make plot decisions, tweak the game world, etc. (impulse buys, advantages like Serendipity and Gizmos, etc.)

 - Running a “session zero” to lay a campaign’s foundations